 Planning Your Visit

 From the parking lot, it’s a short 100-yard walk to the lime kiln.
 This is a great lime kiln to explore.
 For starters, it’s open to the public.
-Also, you can examine the kiln from both the top and bottom.
+Also, you can examine the furnace from both the top and bottom.

 This was dug out the opening at the bottom to be mixed with water, sand, and rock to

 produce mortar and cement for walls.
 It also could be made into whitewash paint for barns and houses or used as a powder to disinfect the ubiquitous privies of that time.
-Most of the dolomite for the kiln probably came from the large quarries visible through the trees just across Silver Mine Run to the east.
+Most of the dolomite for the kiln probably came from the extensive quarries visible through the trees just across Silver Mine Run to the east.